Weldmicheal/ttm4175/a3/java-recipes.md

 ## Terminating a Java Program

+To terminate a running Java program from within the same terminal where you started it, press the buttons `Ctrl` and `c` at the same time.
+This should stops the currently executing program.
+If that does not work, try `Ctrl` and `z`.

+You can also open another terminal, and then run the following command:

     ps -ef | grep java

 You will see a list of processes that have java in their name.
 Find the proper process, and copy its process number.